-Evaluation Item Yes No Abstract Explanation Best Practice Principles for TWSE/TPEx Listed Companies" and Reasons Management policy and reduction target The company mainly uses water for infrastructure, such as domestic water for employees.
-The water sources are all from the Taipei Water Supply Service, and no water is taken from rivers, lakes or groundwater sources, so there is no significant impact on the water sources and possible impact on community water use.
-In order to continuously promote water conservation, we strengthen the management and replacement of water-saving facilities in the factory, and inspect and repair water piping and fire protection piping, as well as advocate employees to achieve the goal of improving water conservation efficiency through water use behavior change.
-3. Waste Management The company only generates general household waste and business waste, etc. Waste volume of the company in the last 2 years (tons): Year Total waste volume (tons) 2021 10.56 Implementation Status Deviations from The company mainly uses water for infrastructure, such as domestic water for employees.
-The water sources are all from the Taipei Water Supply Service, and no water is taken from rivers, lakes or groundwater sources, so there is no significant impact on the water sources and possible impact on community water use.
-In order to continuously promote water conservation, we strengthen the management and replacement of water-saving facilities in the factory, and inspect and repair water piping and fire protection piping, as well as advocate employees to achieve the goal of improving water conservation efficiency through water use behavior change.
-3. Waste Management The company only generates general household waste and business waste, etc. Waste volume of the company in the last 2 years (tons): Year Total waste volume (tons) 2021 10.56 Evaluation Item Yes No Abstract Explanation TWSE/TPEx Listed The state of the s The company mainly uses water for infrastructure, such as domestic water for employees.
+Implementation Status Deviations from

+Evaluation Item Yes No Abstract Explanation "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and Reasons

+Management policy and reduction target The company mainly uses water for infrastructure, such as domestic water for employees.
 The water sources are all from the Taipe Water Supply Service, and no water is taken from rivers, lakes or groundwater sources, so there is no significant impact on the water sources and possible impact on community water use.
 In order to continuously promote water conservation, we strengthen the management and replacement or water-saving facilities in the factory, and inspect and repair water piping and fire protection piping, as well as advocate employees to achieve the goal or improving water conservation efficiency through water use behavior change.
 3. Waste Management The company only generates general household waste and business waste, etc. Waste volume of the company in the last 2 years (tons): Year Total waste volume (tons)

+2022 8.98

+2023 8.81